 - Threat to health or safety: We may use or disclose medical information about you if we believe it is necessary to prevent or lessen a serious threat to health or safety. - Public health activities: We may use or disclose medical information about you for public health activities.
 Public health activities require the use of medical information for various activities, including, but not limited to, activities related to investigating diseases, reporting child abuse and neglect, monitoring drugs or devices regulated by the Food and Drug Administration, and monitoring work-related illnesses or injuries.
-For example, if you have been exposed to a communicable disease (such as a sexually transmitted disease), we may report it to the State and take other actions to prevent the spread of the disease. - Abuse, neglect or domestic violence: We may disclose medical information about you to a government authority (such as the Department of Social Services) if you are an adult and we reasonably believe that you may be a victim of abuse, neglect or domestic violence. - Health oversight activities: We may disclose medical information about you to a health oversight agency which is basically an agency responsible for overseeing the health care system or certain government programs.
-For example, a government agency may request information from us while they are investigating possible insurance fraud. - Court proceedings: We may disclose medical information about you to a court or an officer of the court (such as an attorney).
+For example, if you have been exposed to a communicable disease (such as a sexually transmitted disease), we may report it to the State and take other actions to prevent the spread of the disease. - Abuse, neglect or domestic violence: We are required to disclose information about you to a government authority (such as the Department of Child Protective Services) if you are less than 18 years old and we reasonably believe that you may be a victim of abuse, neglect, or sexual or domestic violence.
+If you are 18 or over, we will encourage you to speak with our Campus Care Advocate and/or the CSUN Department of Police Services. - Health oversight activities: We may disclose medical information about you to a health oversight agency which is basically an agency responsible for overseeing the health care system or certain government programs.
+For

+- example, a government agency may request information from us while they are investigating possible insurance fraud. - Court proceedings: We may disclose medical information about you to a court or an officer of the court (such as an attorney).
 For example, we would disclose medical information about you to a court if a judge orders us to do so, or to an attorney in response to a legally valid subpoena that complies with the law, including federal privacy regulations (to the extent, if any, that they may be more protective of your privacy). - Law enforcement: We may disclose medical information about you to a law enforcement official for specific law enforcement purposes.
-For example, we may disclose limited medical information about you to a police officer if the officer needs the information to help find or identify a missing person. - Coroners and others: We may disclose medical information about you to a coroner, medical examiner, or funeral director or to organizations that help with organ, eye and tissue transplants.

-- Workers' compensation: We may disclose medical information about you in order to comply with workers' compensation laws. - Research organizations: We may use or disclose medical information about you to research organizations if the organization has satisfied certain conditions about protecting the privacy of medical information. - Certain government functions: We may use or disclose medical information about you for certain government functions, including but not limited to military and veterans activities and national security and intelligence activities.
+For example, we may disclose limited medical information about you to a police officer if the officer needs the information to help find or identify a missing person. - Coroners and others: We may disclose medical information about you to a coroner, medical examiner, or funeral director or to organizations that help with organ, eye and tissue transplants. - Workers' compensation: We may disclose medical information about you in order to comply with workers' compensation laws. - Research organizations: We may use or disclose medical information about you to research organizations if the organization has satisfied certain conditions about protecting the privacy of medical information. - Certain government functions: We may use or disclose medical information about you for certain government functions, including but not limited to military and veterans activities and national security and intelligence activities.
 We may also use or disclose medical information about you to a correctional institution in some circumstances.